plane-watch/bordercontrol/README.md

 PW_INGEST_SINK=nats://nats-ingest.plane.watch:4222
 ```

-Within the `docker-compose.yml` file, under `services:` -> `bordercontrol:`, ensure the path holding SSL certs/keys is mapped as a volume.
+Create a the `docker-compose-local.yml` file (see the example), under `services:` -> `bordercontrol:`, ensure the path holding SSL certs/keys is mapped as a volume.

 ### Starting the environment